Jatinrooopchandani/Trade-Square/README.md

 profitable stores to sell products to, considering both profit potential and deadlines for delivery.

+How to run:
+To run this project you must download and set up SDL2 and SDL2_ttf in your system.
+Here is a tutorial link: https://www.youtube.com/watch?v=tmGBhM8AEj8&feature=youtu.be

 Functionality:
 The program allows the user to:
 Add a new store with its name, coordinates, profit, and deadline.